2 min

-Editor's note: A version of this question originally appeared on Reddit.
+Editor’s note: A version of this question originally appeared on Reddit and has been updated for the 2025 tax year.

-After working as a contractor for two years, the startup I’m working for wants to convert me to full-time.
-In my offer letter, they offered me a $20,000/year salary cut, but $80,000 in stock options that I’d vest over three years.
+After working as a contractor for two years, the startup I work for wants to convert me to a full-time employee.
+In my offer letter, they proposed a $20,000 per year salary reduction in exchange for $80,000 in stock options that would vest over three years, which raises questions about how to value those options compared with guaranteed cash compensation.

-They say there’s a good chance that they’ll be acquired in the next couple years, and that my stock options will be worth more.
-How would that work?
-Will I get some kind of cash payout for owning the shares, or will my shares get converted into shares of the company doing the acquisition?
+They say there is a good chance the company will be acquired in the next couple of years, and that my stock options will be worth more if that happens.
+How does an acquisition usually affect employee stock options and common shares?
+Will I receive a cash payout for any vested shares I own, or will those shares and options typically be converted into equity in the acquiring company instead?

 - Anonymous